ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 5. Google Actions: Google Actions is a platform for building conversational experiences for Google Assistant.
 We used Google Actions to build and integrate conversational interfaces into our application.
 For authenticating our users, google action is linked to our Cognito.
-Google actions send different request, like for instance a synchronization, to the webhook of our Google Application.
+Google actions send different request, like for instance a synchronization, to the webhook of our Google Application Microservice, which we have developed.

 6. Docker: Docker is a containerization technology used for deploying and managing applications.
 We used Docker to containerize our application, which allowed us to easily deploy and manage our application.